Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Calculating the on-shell action

 We now consider the general defect solutions of the STU model (with $g\mu_R=-{\kappa n}-2s$ but without the restriction that $g\mu_B=-\kappa n$).
 At the core we can use \eqref{hprimeatcalc} as well as the expression for $W$ given in \eqref{superpotstu} to write

 and hence using \eqref{valuesorestukey} we again obtain

 Hence, we can write

-The remaining piece $S|_\infty$ in \eqref{partfngen2} can be obtained exactly as above; see \eqref{jpiecesaction}.
+The remaining piece $S|_\infty$ in \eqref{partfngen2} can be obtained exactly as above; see \eqref{n4inftyact}.
 We can then substitute values for $j_i$ in terms of the sources (see \eqref{litjistu}) and combining these ingredients we obtain

 Here we have used that for the STU solutions we have the constraint $g\mu_R=\sum_ig\mu_i=-{\kappa n}-2s$.
-We also highlight that when $n=1$ we have $g\mu_R=0$ and so from the second line we see that $S|_\infty=0$ for this case, with the on-shell action $S$ only getting a contribution from the core.
+We also highlight that when $n=1$ we are necessarily on the main branch with $s=-\kappa/2$ and so from the second line we see that $S|_\infty=0$ for this case, with the on-shell action $S$ only getting a contribution from the core.

 We can now make a number of observations in special sub-cases. \begin{itemize}

 \item $g\mu_B =-\kappa n$: this corresponds to the restricted STU model solutions and we exactly recover \eqref{restrictedstuact}, as expected.